Connect with the Norton Children’sNeurosurgery Team

 A child can develop tumors called angiomyolipomas that affect the kidneys.
 Cysts in the kidneys also are more prevalent in people with TS.
 Sometimes a condition more common in adults, called lymphangioleiomyomatosis (LAM), develops in the lungs and affects breathing.
 Babies with TS may be born with a tumor in the heart called a rhabdomyoma.
 These may cause arrhythmias or obstruction in blood flow through the heart.
 They typically regress on their own over time.

 If our team suspects your child has TS based on skin findings or seizures, we will order additional tests.
-These tests may include imaging of the brain (MRI), imaging of the heart (echocardiogram) and imaging of the kidneys (renal ultrasound).
+These tests may include magnetic resonance imaging (MRI) of the brain, imaging of the heart (echocardiogram) and imaging of the kidneys (renal ultrasound).
 Complete neurological and ophthalmologic (eye) exams may be performed.
 If we suspect seizures, electroencephalography (EEG) will be performed.
 We also may order blood tests, including genetic testing.

 Though there is no cure for TS, our multidisciplinary TS team will work together to address active issues and monitor your child for the development of other aspects of the disease as they arise.
 Many children with TS require antiepileptic medications in order to reduce the risk of seizures.
 There are medications available to help reduce the size of SEGAs and kidney tumors, should these develop.